-Applied Superconductivity and Cryogenic Systems
+Data Driven Plasma Science

+Special Session on “Steady State Operation of Magnetically Confined Plasmas”

 4. Paper preparation

 This document is a journal-page image for Microsoft Word versions 6.0 or later.
 Author/s may use this file to check total length of the manuscript in a printed image, equations (especially lengthy equations to be separated into multiple lines), tables and figures (font sizes should be checked), and references.
 If you are reading a paper version of this document, please download the electrical file from http://itc.nifs.ac.jp .
 If you would prefer to use LATEX, download a style file and sample files from the Web page above.
 PFR recommend Postscript font for preparation of manuscript.
 However if these font are not installed on your computers, font replacement like Time => Times New Roman, Symbol (Postscript) => Symbol (True type), Helvetica => Arial is accepted.